Cobord/TypeSafe_Tensors/README.md

 * Type-safe einsum
 * Type-safe broadcasting and stacking for both cubical and applicative tensors
 * In-place operations/views, including as_strided variants for non-cubical tensors
-* FFI to a low-level kernel for tensor operations
-* No investigation has been done regarding optimisation yet
 * Better error reporting
+* Comprehensive optimisation via a FFI to a low-level kernel